Key Takeaways For How To Create A Dementia-Friendly Home

 Get An Evaluation From An Expert

-If someone with dementia hasn’t previously done so, ask your local government for a needs analysis.
-You can be asked to consent to a second examination if your home requires improvements like grab bars in the bathroom.
+If someone with dementia hahasn’treviously done so, ask your local government for a needs analysis.
+If your home requires improvements like grab bars in the bathroom, you can be asked to consent to a second examination.

 Improved Lighting

 The ideal lighting is bright, bright, and natural (as much as possible).
-For more natural light throughout the day, keep the drapes open.
-Trees and shrubs that impeded light have been pruned.
+Keep the drapes open for more natural light throughout the day.
+Trees and shrubs that impede light have been pruned.
 It would help if you gave particular care to the bathroom and stairs.
 Light switches must be located in a reachable location.

 Spend Money On Distinctive Furnishings.

-If you have dementia, it could be harder to tell different colours apart.
+If you have dementia, it may be harder to tell different colours apart.
 Pick bold, contrasting colours to make the furnishings easier to find.
-Avoid stripes and other bold patterns since they might be misleading.
+Avoid stripes and other bold patterns, as they might be misleading.

 Reduce The Volume Of The Noise